cppcoders/Data-mining-project/README.md

 # Correlation of Data

-- using different correlation methods we calculated the following correlations between data
+- Using different correlation methods like (Standard, Kendall, Spearman) we calculated the following correlations between data

 ![Corr](images/correlation.png)